When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Problem Setup and Related Work

-We take a polynomial-based approach to analyze EGM.
-Such analysis dates back to the development of the conjugate gradient method \parencite{hestenes1952methods}, and is still actively used, for instance, to derive lower bounds \parencite{arjevani2016iteration}, develop accelerated decentralized algorithms \parencite{berthier2020accelerated}, and analyze average-case performance \parencite{pedregosa_acceleration_2020}.
+Instead, we make more fine-grained assumptions on these eigenvalues, to obtain the optimal hyperparameters and convergence rates for MEG via polynomial-based analysis.
+Such analysis dates back to the development of the conjugate gradient method \citep{hestenes1952methods}, and is still actively used; for instance, to derive lower bounds \citep{arjevani2016iteration}, to develop accelerated decentralized algorithms \citep{berthier2020accelerated}, and to analyze average-case performance \citep{pedregosa_acceleration_2020, domingo-enrich2021averagecase}.

-On that end, we use the following lemma \parencite{chihara2011introduction}, which elucidates the intimate connection between first-order methods\footnote{We consider first-order methods as those that only use first-order information in each iteration.} and (residual) polynomials, when the vector field satisfies $v(w) = Aw+b$: \begin{lemma}[\cite{chihara2011introduction}] There exists a real polynomial $p_t$ of degree at most $t$ satisfying
+On that end, we use the following lemma \citep{chihara2011introduction}, which elucidates the connection between first-order methods and (residual) polynomials, when the vector field $v$ is affine.
+First-order methods are the ones in which the sequence of iterates $w_t$ is in the span of previous gradients: $w_t \in w_0 + \text{span} \{ v(w_0), \dots, v(w_{t-1}) \}$. \begin{lemma}[\cite{chihara2011introduction}] Let $w_t$ be the iterate generated by a first-order method after $t$ iterations, with $v(w) = Aw + b$.
+Then, there exists a real polynomial $P_t$, of degree at most $t$, satisfying:

-where $p_t(0) = 1$, and $v(w^\star) = Aw^\star + b =0$. \end{lemma} By taking norms, \eqref{eq:poly-lem} further implies the following worst-case convergence rate:
+where $P_t(0) = 1$, and $v(w^\star) = Aw^\star + b =0$. \end{lemma} By taking $\ell_2$-norms, \eqref{eq:poly-lem} further implies the following worst-case convergence rate:

+where $A = Z \Lambda Z^{-1}$ is the diagonalization of $A$,\footnote{Note that almost all matrices are diagonalizable over $\mathbb{C}$, in the sense that the set of non-diagonalizable matrices has Lebesgue measure zero \citep{hetzel2007probability}.} and the constant $\|Z\| \|Z^{-1}\|$ disappears if $A$ is a normal matrix.
+Hence, the worst-case convergence rate of a first-order method can be analyzed by studying the associated residual polynomial $P_t$ evaluated at the eigenvalues $\lambda$ of the Jacobian $\nabla v = A$, distributed over the set $S^\star.$

+\paragraph{Unlocking Faster Rates Through Fine-Grained Spectral Shapes.} While \cite{azizian2020accelerating} characterized lower bounds and optimality for certain first-order methods under simple spectral shapes, we posit that a more granular understanding of $\mathcal{S}^\star$ could unlock even faster convergence rates.
+By meticulously analyzing the residual polynomials of MEG, we identify specific spectral shapes where MEG exhibits optimal performance.
+This approach resonates with recent advancements in optimization literature \citep{oymak2021provable, goujaud2022super}, which demonstrate that knowledge beyond merely the largest and smallest eigenvalues (i.e., smoothness and strong convexity) can lead to accelerated convergence in convex smooth minimization.